Podcast

 Jonathan: In this stage, one of the key things to discuss with the team, board or even third-party advisors, is whether there is anything in the data that we can’t support.

 It might be the right claim to make, the right name, emphasis or attribute to focus on, a quality statement, an attribute that the customers highly value.
-So you see the executive team immediately jump on that and go, “Yeah, that's us.
-That's where we want to be.
+So you see the executive team immediately jump on that and go, “Yeah, that’s us.
+That’s where we want to be.”

 But then, when you go back and read the qualitative statements, what you realize is that there were all these gaps in the organization.

 The critical statement that Vikas just made about going back and reading what was informing you and linking those pieces together, really connecting the dots, is the biggest discussion that has to happen.
-It’s not just a conclusion that the data is right and we should just implement regardless.
+It’s not just a conclusion that the data is right and we should just implement it regardless.

 Just because they’re coming up now doesn’t mean you can support them.
 I think that’s an important piece to always focus on at this stage.

-Bo: These four steps are critical to getting something that's adaptable, and that works for the organization.
-But there's still that question - "Can it work?
+Bo: These four steps are critical to getting something that’s adaptable, and that works for the organization.
+But there’s still that question - “Can it work? ”

 Our own bias goes into this.
 The pitfalls and the challenges that you can encounter in this process are: looking strictly at the data or making decisions based solely on a hunch after the qualitative research.

-It's the combination of those two things.
-We have always had to take our own personal opinion out of things.
+It’s the combination of those two things.
+We have always had to take our own personal opinions out of things.
 Not our personal insights or our experiences, but you have to take a step back because you could make a mistake.

 To Jonathan’s point about talking to leadership, the customer might expect you to be fast, but that doesn’t mean your organization can deliver fast.